qanx/singapore-olympiad/README.md

 Albert: Now I know when Cheryl's birthday is too.

-What this means: I was given a month that allows me to deduce the day.
+What this means: I now know that Bernard was given a day in the remaining set that allowed him to deduce the month.
+I was given a month that allows me to deduce the day.

 * July: 16
 * August: 15, 17